 I am a huge fan of composting for vegetable gardening.
 The end product is wonderful for your soil and also makes use of things that are otherwise discarded which end up on the refuse piles and leave a big carbon footprint.

-Adding fresh organic matter that has been formed in compost piles is the perfect addition for your vegetable gardens.
+Adding fresh organic matter that has been formed in compost piles is the perfect addition to your vegetable gardens.
 This organic matter nourishes both the plants and the soil, resulting in healthy plants and higher crop yields.

-Most people know that you need both greens and browns in a compost pile and make use of garden waste and kitchen scraps, but their are loads of unusual items that can also be added that many people may not think of.
+Most people know that you need both greens and browns in a compost pile and make use of garden waste and kitchen scraps, but there are loads of unusual items that can also be added that many people may not think of.

 Unusual Compost Items

-When it comes to composting there are some specific rules, such as the ration of green to brown (varies and depends on the pile but normally about 2 green to 3 brown).
+When it comes to composting there are some specific rules, such as the ratio of green to brown (varies and depends on the pile but normally about 2 green to 3 brown).
 Other rules are no meat products or plastics.

 But there are so many things out there that can be added to a compost pile and some are things you may not have thought of.
 That dog hair that you get in your vacuum cleaner is a perfect example.